-On 2nd February 2018, Simple Minds will release Walk Between Worlds, Their first album of new material since 2014’s Big Music.
-With its eight tracks rocketing past in 42 minutes, it is a relatively concise affair.
+On 2nd February 2018, Simple Minds will release Walk Between Worlds, Their first album of new material since 2014's Big Music.
+It is a relatively concise affair, with its eight tracks rocketing past in 42 minutes.
 It is also an album of two distinct sides, very much the old-school album format.
 Side one tracks such as Summer and The Signal And The Noise revisit the glassy guitars and new wave dance grooves of the post-punk era whilst the second half explores more cinematic sounds, with the title track and Barrowland Star both featuring dramatic orchestrations recorded at Abbey Road.

 Mark Millar recently caught up with Jim Kerr to discuss the album and more.